usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 Using Microsoft Windows Key Mechanism
 -------------------------------------

-Microsoft Windows Operating System requires a key validation.
-UForge generates images without a key in it.
-Users have 30 days to enter their key once the Appliance is booted.
+UForge generates images without a licence key.
+Microsoft Windows Server operating systems may be used without an activated licence for a certain period of time, with no functional limitation, but it is the responsibility of users to enter a licence key and to activate it if they want to keep using the server beyond this period.

 .. _first-windows-install: